thingetoo/animated-template/README.md

 # Animated Template
-> Shoot all the bugs down to win the game!
+> An an animated template with different elements appearing on the scroll event

 ## Table of contents
 * [General info](#general-info)